FelixOnline/v2/content/articles/2011-6-2-imperial-cuts-ties-with-case.md

 subtitle: >
   £3,000 subscription to Campaign for Science and Engineering better spent on ‘core activities’ says College
 date: "2011-06-02 18:02:29 +0100"

 # Attributes from Felix Online V1
 id: "1291"
 old_path: /news/1291/imperial-cuts-ties-with-case
 aliases:
  - /news/1291/imperial-cuts-ties-with-case
+imported: true
+comments:
+ - I saw  Imran Khan in The Times Eureka magazine and was like cool I have not actually read this article but am sure it is excellent in a variety of ways

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true